fraawlen/cassette/README.md

 <p align="center"><img src="extras/banner.svg"></p>

 Cassette is a lightweight framework written in C11, with a UI inspired by the cassette-futurism aesthetic.
-Built for modern POSIX systems, it includes three main components: a custom GUI toolkit (CGUI), a configuration language and parser (CCFG), and a set of high-level data structures (COBJ).
-The API is designed in a (somewhat) safe C style, where any structure relying on dynamic memory allocation is opaque, and its handler functions are built to avoid null pointer returns.
-In short, unless there's a specific exception, functions — including constructors — always return valid values or pointers, even if memory allocation fails.
-There are also thick Ada bindings available.
+Built for modern POSIX systems, it includes three main components: a custom GUI toolkit (CGUI), a configuration language and parser (CCFG), and a set of high-level data structures and utilities (COBJ).

 Cassette is free and open-source software, licensed under the [LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).